The Biddle Boys and Mrs. Soffel – Act II, Sc. 2 (excerpt) – Duet (“Caught”)

 stands on trial for her role in their escape.

-Once a Year on Christmas Eve (Sc.
-1 – “Christmas time is here”)
+Chloe and the Magical Christmas Forest (Sc.
+2 – “Christmas time is here”)

 Commissioned and produced by TADA!
-Youth Theater in New York City, “Once a Year on Christmas Eve” is a musical fable.
+Youth Theater in New York City, “Chloe and the Magical Christmas Forest” is a musical fable.
 Presents appear in a magical forest only on Christmas Eve and the villagers learn a valuable lesson about the importance of giving to others.
-In this excerpt from Scene 1, the villagers celebrate the season.
+In this excerpt from Scene 2, the villagers celebrate the season.

-Once a Year on Christmas Eve (Sc.
-1 – “The presents shine”)
+Chloe and the Magical Christmas Forest (Sc.
+2 – “The presents shine”)

 The Highway (an opera noir in four scenes) “At Home” (excerpt)